-Bonnie Sōshin 宗心 Mitchell serves as the senior-most Urasenke Chanoyu instructor in Seattle and is the founding director of the East-West Chanoyu Center, established in 1981.
-She earned a B.A. from the University of Washington before dedicating seven years to immersive Chanoyu studies in Kyoto, Japan.
-As the only graduate of the Urasenke Professional College in the Pacific Northwest, Mitchell has made substantial contributions to the advancement of Chanoyu.
+Executive Director Bonnie Sōshin 宗心 Mitchell is the senior-most Urasenke Chanoyu instructor in Seattle and the founding director of the East-West Chanoyu Center.
+She holds a B.A. from the University of Washington and spent seven years in Kyoto, Japan, engaged in intensive study of Chanoyu.
+As the only graduate of the Urasenke Professional College in the Pacific Northwest, Mitchell has made significant contributions to the practice and appreciation of the Way of Tea.

-At the request of SEN Soshitsu XV, Mitchell returned to Seattle in 1981 to teach Chanoyu through the credited course at the University of Washington, held at the Seattle Japanese Garden's Shoseian teahouse.
-The teahouse, reconstructed with partial Urasenke funding, served as the UW studio classroom.
-In addition to her teaching responsibilities, Mitchell initiated community programs that continue to allow the public to engage with Chanoyu at the Shoseian teahouse.
-She also played a key role in the installation of the Ryokusuian teahouse at the Seattle Art Museum and contributed to the design of tearooms at the Everett Community College Nippon Business and Cultural Institute, where she has served as an advisor.
+Mitchell also played an integral role in the installation of the Ryokusuian Teahouse at the Seattle Art Museum and contributed to the design of tearooms at the Everett Community College Nippon Business and Cultural Institute, where she has served as an advisor.

-In 1981, Mitchell received her professional name, Sōshin, from SEN Soshitsu XV.
-She was awarded the Urasenke Seikyoju degree (professor emeritus) in 2008, and in 2012, Consul General Kiyokazu Ota of the Consulate General of Japan in Seattle presented her with a Commemorative Award for her dedicated efforts to share Chanoyu with the broader community.
+Before returning to Seattle in 1981, she was granted the professional name Sōshin by SEN Sōshitsu XV.
+She was awarded the Urasenke Seikyōju (professor emeritus) degree in 2008, and in 2012, she received a Commemorative Award from Consul General Kiyokazu Ota of the Consulate General of Japan in Seattle in recognition of her dedication to sharing Chanoyu with the broader public.

 1-TimOlsonArtFramePhoto.jpg